api-platform/docs/schema-generator/configuration.md

 If the `checkIsGoodRelations` option is set to `true`, the generator will emit a warning if an encountered property is not par of the [GoodRelations](http://www.heppnetz.de/projects/goodrelations/) schema.

-This is useful when generating e-commerce data model.
+This is useful when generating e-commerce data models.

 ## PHP File Header